 While many may think it takes one specific instance at work to bring about a compensable workplace injury, many workers suffer from injuries that did not occur at one certain place and time, but over many years.
-Repetitive stress to nerves and joints may not be as obvious as an employee slipping and getting injured, but repetitive stress injuries (RSIs) are often the ones that end up the being most damaging.
+Repetitive stress to nerves and joints may not be as obvious as an employee slipping and getting injured, but repetitive stress injuries (RSIs) are often the ones that end up being the most damaging.

 Simple, menial tasks, such as lifting, twisting, and squatting, may not seem like scenarios in which one can become seriously injured, but repeating these tasks over years, or even decades, can result in compensable injuries.
 For example; a CPA could sit at the same desk, typing on the same computer, for years upon years.
 Each day, she may not notice her wrists and hands getting weaker, but in the long run, the repetitive stress of moving her joints can lead to her developing carpal tunnel syndrome, one of the most common types of repetitive stress injuries.

 With that being said, it is not only computer workers that are susceptible to RSIs.
 Any job that requires repetitive tasks, such as ironworkers, electricians, plumbers, and any other manual labor job, can involve the types of day-to-day duties that can result in RSIs.
 An employer can be found liable for your RSIs from as far back as the date of onset.
 When an employee enters a job without any recurring pain in his nerves and joints, and, after years of doing the job, finds himself with constant aching or numbness, the employer should have to compensate the injured employee for the stress the job put on him.